MutableSecurity/website/docs/users/application-monitoring.md

 ## Opting Out

-If you considered that the data collection approach described above is too intrusive, you can disable the application monitoring in MutableSecurity by creating a `.mutablesecurity` file in the working directory, with the content above:
+If you considered that the data collection approach described above is too intrusive, you can disable the application monitoring in MutableSecurity by creating a `.mutablesecurity` file in the working directory, with the content below:

 ```yaml
 application_monitoring: False